-Information Technology Management
+Information Technology Management 9 semester credit hours

-IS 530 Information Assurance Management 3 IS 630 System Development Life Cycle (SDLC) 3 IS 631 Information Systems Security Management 3 concentrations in: Accounting Business Management Hospitality Management IT Management
+IS 530 Information Assurance Management 3 IS 630 System Development Life Cycle (SDLC) 3 IS 631 Information Systems Security Management 3

-Business Administration Bachelor of Science
+Business Administration

 Students develop decision-making, problem-solving, and leadership skills by building a strong foundation based on practical knowledge and application of business fundamentals.
 Students investigate business theory as it relates to accounting, management, and information technology.
 The program creates a unique opportunity for the student to explore the diverse aspects of business as it relates to today's global environment.
 The focus on real world application, case studies, hands-on activities, and relevant scenarios are woven within the framework of the program to develop and enhance analytical, professional, and organizational skills.
 The curriculum is a collaborative effort to integrate accounting, business, and information technology skills and knowledge, drawing upon industry needs, and incorporating current events, topics, business theories, and technological concepts.
 Students work collaboratively while applying the accounting, business, and information technology concepts to complete projects based on real world scenarios.
 This program provides an exceptional opportunity to obtain and practice the professional skills and industry knowledge necessary to be successful in any contemporary business environment.